nerva-project/woo-dynamic/README.md

+# Woo-Dynamic

+Woo-Dynamic is a WooCommerce plugin for stores that wish to accept XNV as an additional payment option.
+This is one of a pair of WooCommerce plugins, the other being Woo-Static.
+The main differentiator is that Woo-Dynamic is designed to convert fiat values into an equivalent XNV value based on the current market price.
+Woo-Static is designed to have a fixed conversion rate which is specified in the plugin settings.

 ## 1: Activating the plugin

 * Put the plugin in the correct directory: You will need to put the folder named `nerva` from this repo/unzipped release into the wordpress plugins directory.
 This can be found at `path/to/wordpress/folder/wp-content/plugins`